moberwasserlechner/ionic-lazy-loading-migration/README.md

 * Go to app.module.ts and remove the pages and components.
 File will be broken after script run.
 * Import needed modules in your page module files.
 Easiest way is to run `ionic serve` open javascript console and wait for errors.
+* I had problems using Ionic's build in subcribe-publish Events.
+Most issues are fixed as soon as I added it to the list of providers in my `app.component.ts`.
+In popovers its still not working.
+Have to ask that in the forum.

 ### Known issues